sudhanshugupta-dev/usMaps/README.md

 ![Map Application Screenshot](./assets/tv_icons/icon-1920x720.png)

-A React Native application that provides interactive visualization of US maps using Esri REST API and OpenStreetMap (OSM) data.
-Optimized for TV platforms with full D-pad remote control navigation.
+A React Native / Expo app for TV-first mapping and analytics.
+Core areas:
+- **Maps (`app/maps`)**: Esri REST + OSM base maps, layer toggles, and TV remote navigation.
+- **RNMaps (`app/rnmaps`)**: React Native Maps playground with fullscreen controls and focus-safe UI.
+- **Analytics (`app/analytics`)**: Real-time trading dashboards and sample weather analytics with focusable cards.

+Paste Loom walkthrough links directly in the **Loom demos** section so teammates can jump to the right feature set.

 This application combines the power of Esri REST API and OpenStreetMap to deliver a rich mapping experience on TV platforms.
 It's specifically designed for TV remote navigation, with all interactive elements fully accessible via D-pad controls.